haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 ># ENV('DATABASE_HOST'): db
 >```
 >
->If now we include `DRF_ENV_FILE_NAME` variable in docker-compose.yml and don't load the env variables from .env.docker in built stage:
+>If now we include `DRF_ENV_FILE_NAME` variable in docker-compose.yml and don't load the env variables from .env.docker.dev in built stage:
 >
 >```yml
 >  web: